magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 [:div [:h2 "Pete Hunt"] "This is a comment"]
 ```

-Again, the `comment-component` function can be used as component.
-Redefine
+Again, the `comment-component` function can be used as component
-the `comment-list` component as follows:
+inside an hiccup vector.
+Redefine the `comment-list` component as
+follows:

 ```clj
 cljs.user> (defn comment-list []